Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Theoretical background

 Hereafter, we summarize the essential ingredients of recent works dedicated to Quantum Master Equations (QME) in the quantum Brownian regime \cite{blaizot2018quantum,Delorme:2024rdo} as well as their semiclassical approximation.
 The equations derived in \cite{blaizot2018quantum} exploit the non relativistic character of the heavy quark ($Q$) dynamics, and are supposed to be valid in a regime where the temperature, while remaining small compared to the heavy quark mass ($T\ll M$) is large compared to the quarkonium binding energy $E$, or the energy differences $\Delta E$ between quarkonia states, i.e., $T\gg E\gtrsim \Delta E$.
 The resulting master equations are conveniently written as

 where ${\mathcal{D}}$ is the reduced density matrix of the $Q\bar{Q}$ pair, and ${\mathcal{L}}$ is the total Liouville superoperator that generates evolution in time.
-The operator ${\cal L}$ can be decomposed into a set of five superoperators ${\mathcal{L}}_i$ which capture different aspects of the dynamics.
+The operator ${\cal L}$ can be decomposed, into a set of five superoperators ${\mathcal{L}}_i$ which capture different aspects of the dynamics (to leading orders in the time derivatives).
 Their generic expressions are given by

-where ${H}$ is the kinetic energy of the heavy quarks, $V$ and $W$ are respectively the real and imaginary parts of a complex potential, and ${n}_{ {x}}$ is the charge density operator, with $\dot n$ its time derivative.
+where ${H}$ is the kinetic energy of the heavy quarks, $V$ and $W$ are respectively the real and imaginary parts of a complex potential, and ${n}_{ {x}}$ is the charge density operator, with $\dot n_x$ its time derivative.
 Both $V$ and $W$ depend on the medium through which the heavy quarks are propagating.
 The real potential $V$ includes the screening corrections, while $W$ represents generically the effect of collisions of the heavy quarks with the medium constituents.
-The operators ${\mathcal{L}}_{0}$ and ${\mathcal{L}}_{1}$ produce a unitary (or coherent) evolution, while the other superoperators ${\mathcal{L}}_{2\rightarrow4}$, proportional to $W$, are responsible for the non-unitary dynamics, with the associated phenomena of decoherence and dissipation.
-The superoperator ${\mathcal{L}}_{4}$ is quadratic in the (small) heavy quark velocity, and therefore subdominant (the heavy quark velocity is of order $\sqrt{T/M}\ll 1$ when the system is close to thermal equiibrium).
-The presence of ${\mathcal{L}}_{4}$ is however needed to insure the strict positivity of the density matrix during its time evolution\cite{Delorme:2024rdo}.
-In this respect, we note that when ${\cal L}_4$ is included, the equations (\ref{eq:equatQME}) above are written in a Lindblad form.
+The operators ${\mathcal{L}}_{0}$ and ${\mathcal{L}}_{1}$ produce a unitary (or coherent) evolution, while the other superoperators ${\mathcal{L}}_{2,3,4}$, proportional to $W$, are responsible for the non-unitary dynamics, with the associated phenomena of decoherence and dissipation.
+The superoperator $\mathcal{L}_4$ ensures that Eq.~(\ref{Lindblad-map}) takes the form of a Lindblad equation, thereby guaranteeing that the evolution preserves the strict positivity of the density matrix.
+As discussed at length in \cite{Delorme:2024rdo} it is however subleading with respect to the other operators (it contributes for instance a correction to the diffusion constant which is quadratic in the heavy quark velocity).
+Furthermore, in the semi-classical approximation it plays no role in the positivity.

 The solutions of the equations (\ref{eq:equatQME}), for the case a single $Q\bar{Q}$ pair in a one-dimensional setting, were obtained and analyzed in \cite{Delorme:2024rdo}, where explicit expressions of the various superoperators can be found as well.
 In the present analysis, we restrict ourselves to the abelian case, and furthermore we focus on the relative motion.
-The explicit expressions of the superoperators obtained after tracing out the center of mass coordinates are given in the Appendix A.
+The explicit expressions of the superoperators obtained after tracing out the center of mass coordinates are given in Appendix A.

 We denote by $s$ the relative coordinates of the quarks, and by ${\cal D}(s,s')$ the matrix element $\bra{s}{\cal D}\ket{s'}$.
 For implementing the semiclassical approximation, it is convenient to introduce the following coordinates $r=(s+s')/2$ and $y=s-s'$.
 The Fourier transform of ${\cal D}$ with respect to $y$ (for fixed $r$)